 Quick answer: AI handles documents by reading uploaded files — statements, applications, invoices, contracts — and extracting the key figures and fields for you, instead of you transcribing them by hand.
 This turns the slowest, most error-prone part of many businesses into a review-and-confirm step.
 You stop being a typist and become a checker, which is faster and more accurate.

 Almost every business drowns in documents at some point, and handling them by hand is pure overhead — it does not close a sale or serve a customer, it just has to get done.
-AI document processing is one of the clearest, least hyped wins available.
+Document AI is one of the clearest, least hyped wins available, precisely because the work it removes is so mind-numbing and so universal.
+This guide covers what it actually does, where it pays off most, and how to use it without taking on risk.

 What 'AI Document Handling' Actually Means